 save a lifeOscar (4 yrs 1 mth - male Shih Tzu x Maltese ) is very affectionate.
 He's been ill treated and needs a home where his new family are patient at first.
 Oscar's carer says he's a darling boy that gets on with other dogs.
 He'd do best with someone who is home a lot.
 Oscar's coat is low shedding and requires professional grooming.
 To adopt phone: Tania 0407 994 295.

 irish blessings to all

-- the power of one
+- the essence of success

 acknowledgementmy thanks to google - to find photographs for articles, i google 'subject' and 'copyright free'